Modeling language ideologies for the dynamics of languages in contact: Fixed points

 Thus, the dynamics of the system are governed by the rate equations

 which are the result of combining Eqs. \eqref{eq:s1}, \eqref{eq:s2}, \eqref{eq:ligadura1} and $\eqref{eq:ligadura2}$ properly.

 The two terms constituting Eq.~\eqref{eq:xeq} have a clear interpretation.
-The first corresponds to the logistic equation, representing unlimited growth due to $s_1 > s_2$ with only one fixed point at $X = 1$.
-However, the inclusion of preferences introduces a deviation from this unrestrained growth of the most prestigious variety.
-The sign of $\mathrm{d}X/\mathrm{d}t$ will be given by the second term, since $\left[(1-2\alpha)X+(2X-1)\omega\right]$ may be either positive, negative or null, and $(s_1+s_2-1) < 1$ holds true at all times.
+The first corresponds to the logistic equation, with only two fixed points at $X = 0$ and $X = 1$.
+However, the inclusion of preferences in the second term introduces a new fixed point allowing for coexistence.
+Due to $s_1 > s_2$, the sign of the first term is always positive.
+Hence, the sign of $\mathrm{d}X/\mathrm{d}t$ will be given by the second term, since $\left[(1-2\alpha)X+(2X-1)\omega\right]$ may be either positive, negative or null, and $(s_1+s_2-1) < 1$ holds true at all times.
 This inequality is guaranteed because $s_1, s_2 > 0.5$ and $s_1 > s_2$.

 We show in Table~\ref{tab:fixedpoints} the analytical expressions for the fixed points of Eqs.~\eqref{eq:xeq} and~\eqref{eq:weq} for these two independent variables $X$ and $\omega$.

 Fixed points with IDs E and D imply the extinction of one of the varieties: E describes a situation in which all speakers employ the vernacular variety while D implies that all individuals speak the standard variety.
 In turn, C implies the coexistence for speakers of both varieties.
 This is the first remarkable result as compared with Ref.~\cite{Abrams2003}, where coexistence is not possible for linear transition rates.
 The fraction of speakers of each variety and their preference distribution depends on $s_1$, $s_2$ and $\alpha$.
 In contrast, extinction and dominance fixed points E and D, respectively, are independent of the parameters of the model.
 Indeed, they constitute absorbing states in a stochastic simulation.
 We will later elaborate on this observation when we discuss our agent-based model simulations.